zongnansu1982/drug-target-prediction/readMe.md

 please check src.edu.ucsd.dbmi.drugtarget.main.Job.java for usegae

 # Contact
-For help or questions of using the application, please contact nazong@ucsd.edu
+For help or questions of using the application, please contact zongnansu1982@gmail.com

 # Citation
 The authors appreciate to cite our published work,